rooklift/krobus/README.md

 Third party replay viewer for Kaggriculture.

-Made in thoughtful collaboration with Claude.
+Made in thoughtful collaboration with Claude and Codex.